TalvinJoshuaJacobs/TraceBall/Documentation.md

  - The title of the game is displayed above the canvas in a clear, bold font

 ##### User Stories

+"As a player,  I would like the enemy AI to follow my box more smoothly, for a better and more enjoyable gaming experience."
+"It would be nice for the canvas to appear in the middle of the page, where my eyes would normally rest."
-"As a player,  I would love to be able to see my score displayed somewhere on the screen, to give me an incentive to continue trying to survive."
+"As a player, I would love to see how many lives I have left during gameplay."
-"It would be nice to have difficulty levels to chose from, so that I can play against a slower or faster AI."

 ##### How We Addressed The Requirements

-My planned product would implement a score function and a difficulty setting.
+My game has had a life-score and a smoother AI implemented, as well as a nicer, more pleasant looking canvas.

 ### III.
 Genre
 Simple 2D browser game